|Title:||Alone on the Great Wall|

 slow start, getting better

-Today, many people have climbed the Great Wall, and all kinds of records have been broken.
+Today, many people have tackled different lengths of The Great Wall, and all kinds of records have been broken.
 But this one is different.
-It seems that WL didn’t just walk the Wall.
+It seems that Lindesay didn’t just run The Wall.
 He lost his heart to it.